Decline Push-up

 Follow these step-by-step instructions to perform Decline Push-up with proper form and technique.

-Start in a plank position with your feet elevated on a bench or step, hands placed shoulder-width apart on the ground.
+Start in a push-up position with your feet elevated on a sturdy surface, such as a bench or a box.

 Secondary Muscles